motoriousss/FS25_GovernmentHarvestGrants/README.md

-- **A year-start popup** explaining which crops were picked and why, with a short in-character reason (disease outbreak, import crisis, factory shortage, or something more tongue-in-cheek) - see `src/CropPool.lua` for the full list, or ask and I'll paste it again.
+- **A year-start popup** explaining which crops were picked and why, with a short in-character reason (disease outbreak, import crisis, factory shortage, or something more tongue-in-cheek) - see `src/CropPool.lua` for the full list.
-- **A "Government Harvest Grants" tab** in the pause menu (next to Statistics) showing, per active crop: your current silo stock, max price, bonus/t, bonus target, target bonus, and potential earnings.
+- **A "Government Harvest Grants" tab** in the pause menu showing, per active
+  crop: your current silo stock, max price, bonus/t, bonus target, target bonus, and potential earnings.
 - **Give crop straight from your silo**: select a crop, type a tonnage (or hit Give All), hit Claim Amount (or press Enter) - it's removed from your silo and you're paid market price + bonus immediately, no need to drive